CroFrank/Item-list/README.md

 1. start MongoDB daemon on your machine with "mongod" command in CLI
 1. in another window of CLI run "npm start" and go to localhost:8080

+### Contributing

+Contributions are welcome!
+If you find any issues or want to enhance the application, feel free to open an issue or submit a pull request.

+### License

+This project is licensed under the MIT License.
+You can do whatever you want with this code.

 ### Contact

 If you have any questions feel free to ask [here](https://www.weblifesupport.com/)